If you are already an owner of the latest high-tech gadget, by now you will more than likely be aware of the latest law enforced upon them.

 If you were to fall from your hoverboard causing yourself harm, in most instances you would be to blame for any injuries that you suffer.

-However there are many instances where you may suffer from a non-fault personal injury, for example a road accident, or accident whilst at work or on holiday.
+However, there are many instances where you may suffer from a non-fault personal injury, for example, a clinical error, or accident whilst at work or on holiday.
 At Sheldon Davidson Solicitors we believe that you should not have to suffer as a result of someone else’s negligence or carelessness.

-If after reading this you feel you may need our help, call a member of our team on 0333 999 8800.
+If, after reading this, you feel you may need our help, call a member of our team or complete the online contact form.